lionicsheriff/SublimeAcmePlumbing/README.md

                           ["extern", "OtherPlugin.Plumbing", "greet"])
 ```

-This plugin sets up the plumbing so that anything you right click on will open a new tab asking you about the the weather
+This plugin sets up the plumbing so that anything you right click on will open a new tab asking you about the weather